 The Iranian regime is notorious for practicing systematic discrimination against the Kurdish minority in Iran, as well as in northern Syria and Iraq.
 The Kurds represent 17% (about 15 million citizens) of the Iranian population.
 Most of them live in purposefully impoverished cities, that are deprived of basic governmental services, and close to the western borders.
 More than 45% of the Iranian Kurds are young people, and most of them are well-educated despite their tough living circumstances.

 The Kurds are more inclined to secular rather than religious values.
-Thus, they have always been perceived by the Islamic republic as an existential threat.
+Thus, they have always been perceived by the Islamic Republic as an existential threat.
 The Kurds form the strongest political opposition blocs in Iran, since the 1980s.
 Ayatollah Khomeini, the first supreme leader and one of the founders of the Islamic Republic of Iran, publicly instructed the elimination of the Kurds because of their Marxist beliefs, which he considered a threat to Islamic belief.

 Jina’s cousin, as revealed in an AFP interview last week, is a member of the communist Komalah Party, and he currently lives in Sulaymaniyah Iraq as he got involved in rebellious activities against Tehran, in the past.
 Komalah is an Iranian Kurdish party that has been fighting against the Mullah regime for decades.
-One main objective of Komalah is to establish autonomous rule for Iranian Kurds in the northwestern territories of Iran.
+One main objective of Komalah is to establish an autonomous rule for Iranian Kurds in the northwestern territories of Iran.

 The assault on Jina and her family echoed loudly in the Kurdish-controlled regions in Syria and Iraq.
 In northern Syria, hundreds of women took to the streets to set their headscarves on fire and cut their hair to show solidarity for struggling sisters in Iran.
 In Iraq’s semi-autonomous Kurdistan region, dozens of activists gathered outside the United Nations headquarters to protest the tyranny of the Iranian regime and call for justice for Mahsa Amini.
-Sympathizers from all over the world led similar rallies in western capitals.
+Sympathizers from all over the world led similar rallies in Western capitals.

 While failing to repress the internal protests that are growing by a snowball effect, Tehran decided to target the sympathizing Kurds in neighboring territories with missiles and drones.
 On September 29th, as demonstrations entered their twelfth day, the IRGC launched a missile attack on the Kurdish cities of Koya and Qala in northern Iraq, which are located roughly 60 kilometers to the east of Erbil.
 At least seventeen people, including a pregnant woman, were killed and 58 civilians were injured under the Iranian offensive.

-The IRGC justified the attack by claiming that they were only targeting Iranian Kurdish separatist groups, whom the Iranian regime labels as terrorists, because they participated in the protests happening inside Iran.
+The IRGC justified the attack by claiming that they were only targeting Iranian Kurdish separatist groups, whom the Iranian regime labels as terrorists because they participated in the protests happening inside Iran.
 The IRGC released a media statement, on that day, promising that the missile attacks on northern Iraq will continue “with full determination until the threat is effectively repelled.”
 The Iranian offensive on the Iraqi Kurdistan region is not the first.
 Tehran has been regularly attacking Kurdish communities in northern Iraq, since 2016, under the claim of combating terrorism.

 The central government of Iraq, the regional government of Kurdistan, and the Arab League condemned the recent Iranian armed attacks on northern Iraq.
 In the past five years, the Arab League has been repeatedly condemning the Iranian intervention in northern Syria and Iraq, but no unified Arab action was taken on the ground to deter Iran.
 The Iraqi government considered the Iranian assault as a “provocative unilateral action that complicates the security scene and cast a shadow over the region and will only contribute to more tension.”
 The Iraqi government also asserted that it rejects any military logic that could be used to justify these attacks and warned that it “will use the highest diplomatic instruments to prevent it from happening again in the future.”

-A few days after the attack on northern Iraq, Khamenei made a speech to highlight the protests as a western conspiracy, led by the United States, against his country.
+A few days after the attack on northern Iraq, Khamenei made a speech to highlight the protests as a Western conspiracy, led by the United States, against his country.
 The next day, the commander of IRGC’s Land Forces blamed Israel for the attacks that his forces launched on northern Iraq.
 He accused Israel of "using anti-Revolutionary Guard bases in the northern region of Iraq to its advantage.”
 He, also, argued that despite Iran's repeated pleas to the Iraqi central government, no action was taken, leaving Tehran with little choice but to directly shell the Kurdistan area to fight Israeli influence.
 He claimed that the Iranian attacks successfully struck 40 targets run by Israel and Kurdish separatist groups in northern Iraq.

 On the flip side, Israel, Turkey, and the Arab Gulf countries are closely monitoring the developments in Iran and the Levant region, without directly commenting or intervening.
 The current protests may not topple the hardliners of the Islamic Republic.
 However, they are already creating a new geo-political reality that will work in favor of Turkey, Iran’s staunch frenemy, in terms of security objectives and military targets at its southern and eastern borders in the Levant and Caucasia.
 Meanwhile, Arab Gulf countries that have been suffering from Iran’s political and ideological hostility for decades, should also benefit from this geopolitical rebalancing, especially in light of their newly refurbished relationship with Turkey.